AlwaysGuilty/KnowledgeBase/pwn/pwn.md

 - stack
 - environ

+> TODO: Fix this shit above, mapping ELF segments to process sections

 ## Protections

-Protections are mitigation methods of preventing hackers from harming system.
+Protections are mitigation methods of preventing hackers from harming the system.

-### ASLR (Address Space Layout Randomization)
+### ASLR and PIE (Address Space Layout Randomization)

-Randomizes several sections in the process address space preventing predictably jumping to wanted locations.
+Address space layout randomization (ALSR) randomizes several sections in the process address space preventing predictably jumping to wanted locations.

 ASLR is a setting that lives in the OS kernel.
 It can hold 3 different values:
 - `0`: disabled
-- `1`: randomization of stack, virtual dynamic shared object page (VDSO) and shared memory regions
+- `1`: randomization of stack, virtual dynamic shared object page (VDSO) and shared memory regions (libc)
 - `2`: same as `1` plus randomized data segments.
 Default on most systems.

+#### PIE (Position Independant Executable)

+Position independant executables are made from PICs (Position Independant Code).
+If the binary is compiled as PIE, it uses ASLR to randomize base addresses of memory pages that are used for `.text` section (program's code, global variables, `.got`).

+So if PIE is enabled, we have to first leak binary's base address to calculate actual `.text` addresses, should we need them.

 ### RELRO (Relocation Read-Only)